akka/akka/akka-docs/rst/java/stream/stream-graphs.rst

 In the following examples runnable graphs are created but do not run because each have some issue and will deadlock after start.
 ``Source`` variable is not defined as the nature and number of element does not matter for described problems.

-The first example demonstrates a graph that contains a naive cycle.
+The first example demonstrates a graph that contains a naïve cycle.
 The graph takes elements from the source, prints them, then broadcasts those elements to a consumer (we just used ``Sink.ignore`` for now) and to a feedback arc that is merged back into the main via a ``Merge`` junction.